Reasons to publish

 **Based on 464 respondents.

-As a new publication, Reproduction and Fertility does not yet have an impact factor and the journal will apply for indexing in Journal Citation Reports (Science Citation Index Expanded) in due course.
+As a new publication, Reproduction and Fertility does not yet have an impact factor.
+However, the journal is currently indexed in Journal Citation Reports (Science Citation Index Expanded) and is expected to receive its first Impact Factor in summer 2024.
 Although we appreciate that many researchers are under pressure from their funders and institutions to publish in high impact journals, the impact factor should not be considered the only measure of a journal or its content.

 Where journals already possess a high impact factor and wish to maintain their citation count, articles can be prioritised based on the number of citations and broad impact they are likely to make on the field, rather than the quality of the work itself.
 This can lead to high-quality research from more niche areas of interest facing rejection.
 In this way impact factor is not necessarily an indication of quality and can be misleading when deciding where to publish your work.